 If you’re wondering how to submit your website to Google, I have the advice you need right here.
-I’ve submitted several websites to Google in the past, but I just launched a new website a few days ago, which means I need to do it again.
+I’ve submitted several websites to Google in the past, but I just launched a new website recently, which means I need to do it again.
 I figured since I’m going through the process anyway, I might as well document it and share it with you.
 This way you can see how I personally go about making sure that my websites are visible in Google and you can follow the same process to get yours out there too!

 Key Takeaways